aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - The **Aptos blockchain** is a ledger of immutable transactions agreed upon by the validators on the Aptos network (the network of validators).

+### Aptos Name Service (ANS)

+- Aptos Name Service (ANS) is a decentralized naming address service for the Aptos blockchain.
+An Aptos name is a human-readable *.apt* domain name that is used in place of a public key, for example *love.apt*.
+- This service also allows users to register subdomain names in addition to the registered domain.Find out more at: [Aptosnames.com](https://www.aptosnames.com/)

 ### Aptos-core

 Aptos-core is the open source technology on which the Aptos Payment Network runs.
 Aptos-core contains software for